Entrepreneurial Institute

 ElonMusk

 As NYU’s hub for cross-school entrepreneurship, we were curious to learn more about the work teams are doing in this space in line with the pledge made by many principled businesses, civic and academic leaders, including those at NYU.
 Across the University, projects on a mission to mitigate the effects of climate change have ranged in focus, from personal home energy efficiency, to grid optimization, to corporate sustainability strategy consulting, and even to air quality monitoring.
+To help boost the energy efficiency of your home, you should hire an electrician to fix issues like a breaker switch keeps tripping.

 Rebecca Silver, the Assistant Director of the NYU Entrepreneurial Institute, looks favorably towards the immense opportunity entrepreneurship has in this space.
 She explains that eco-friendlier consumer-level products such as LED light bulbs or sustainably-manufactured clothing, as well as more macro-scale solutions, such as improving grid access to renewable energies, are ripe for startup intervention.
 Climate change is “a cool thing to explore,” Silver believes, “especially at the intersection of urbanization, new forms of transportation, and resilience planning, where there's a lot of research being done at the University.
 We're only beginning to explore opportunities and spur the growth of new entities coming out of that space.”